The LDBC Social Network Benchmark: Definitions

-{\flushleft \textbf{Full Disclosure Report (FDR):}} The FDR is a document which allows reproduction of any benchmark result by a third party.
-This contains complete description of the SUT and the circumstances of the benchmark run, \eg configuration of SUT, dataset and test driver, \etc
+\item[SUT-Resident Logic] This is any application specific code that is resident on the SUT, whether by static linking, dynamic loading, JIT, interpretation or any other means of embedding application specific logic into a generic DBMS.
+Examples of this are stored procedures, hosting Java, CLR or other run times in the SUT process (or processes), loading application specific libraries to extend native functions or data structures etc. A special case is that of a database exclusively accessed via an in-process API.
+In these cases, any code that is not the test driver or a workload implementation expressed against a generally supported API of the DBMS is deemed SUT resident logic in addition to any other code which may fit the above definitions.

-{\flushleft \textbf{Test Sponsor:}} The Test Sponsor is the company officially submitting the Result with the FDR and will be charged the filing fee.
-Although multiple companies may sponsor a Result together, for the purposes of the LDBC processes the Test Sponsor must be a single company.
-A Test Sponsor need not be a LDBC member.
-The Test Sponsor is responsible for maintaining the FDR with any necessary updates or corrections.
-The Test Sponsor is also the name used to identify the Result.
+\item[Test Sponsor] The party which initiates an audit of a benchmark implementation over an SUT.
+This is typically the vendor of a key component of the SUT, \eg DBMS or hardware.

-{\flushleft \textbf{Workload:}} A workload refers to a set of queries of a given nature (\ie interactive, analytical, business), how they are issued and at which rate.
+\item[Full Disclosure Report (FDR)] This is a document which allows reproduction of any audited benchmark result by a third party.
+It contains complete description of the circumstances of the benchmark run, including version and configuration of SUT, dataset and test driver.